 - · Resource conservation, rusting and alloys

 - · The economics of industrial processes

-- The Earth's atmosphere
+- Chemical Analysis

-· Exam revision and preparation
+· Examination revision and preparation

-- · identify organic molecules and write chemical reactions - · carry out chromatography and analyse chromatograms - · test unknown samples of chemical compounds and make conclusions about their contents - describe how industrial chemical manufacturers make decisions regarding product rates and yields
+- explain how the yield of a reversible reaction is affected by changes to the environment of a closed system - · identify organic molecules and write chemical reactions - · carry out chromatography and analyse chromatograms - · test unknown samples of chemical compounds and make conclusions about their contents - describe how industrial chemical manufacturers make decisions regarding product rates and yields

-Written homework will be marked and graded according to departmental guidelines and will include an explanation to help the pupil improve their understanding.
+Written homework will be marked and graded according to departmental guidelines and will include an explanation to help pupils improve their understanding.
 Class work will also be monitored with comments and targets appearing in exercise books.
-Formal assessments will be taken at the end of topics, and final exams will take place in the summer.
+Formal assessments will be taken at the end of topics, and final examinations will take place in the summer.
 Grades will be assigned from 1 to 9.